-Cheryl Savageau is the author of the poetry collections, Dirt Road Home, which was a finalist for the Paterson Poetry Prize and nominated for a Pulitzer Prize, and Mother/Land, which has been described as “one of the best literary depictions of New England to date.”
+Cheryl Savageau is the author of the memoire Out of the Crazywoods and the poetry collections, Dirt Road Home, which was a finalist for the Paterson Poetry Prize and nominated for a Pulitzer Prize, and Mother/Land, which has been described as “one of the best literary depictions of New England to date.”
 (Craig Womack, author of Red on Red).
 Her children’s book, Muskrat Will Be Swimming was a Smithsonian Notable Book and won the Skipping Stones Book Award for Exceptional Multicultural and Ecology and Nature Books.

-Savageau teaches at the Bread Loaf School of English at Middlebury College.
+Cheryl Savageau teaches at the Middlebury Breadloaf School of English.

 Read Professor Siobhan Senier on Cheryl Savageau in Dawnland Voices 2.0.